First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Analysis Methods: Pulse-by-pulse analysis of the 2021 Vela glitch

-In Fig.~\ref{fig:Time} we represent the sequence of pulses for each day of observation with large amount of data: 19, 20, 21, and 23 July (rows) per SOM clustering for 4, 6, and 9 clusters (columns) in blocks of ordered 5000 pulses.
+In Figs.~\ref{fig:Time4}-Figs.~\ref{fig:Time9} we represent the sequence of pulses for each day of observation with large amount of data: 19, 20, 21, and 23 July (rows) per SOM clustering for 4, 6, and 9 clusters (columns) in blocks of ordered 5000 pulses, labelled by an integer number index.
 Those histograms provide a rough distribution over time of the clusters during each observation.
 The 4 clusters distribution gives a more robust view of the classes of pulses with a certain consistency over time except for the second half of the 20 July observation where there seems to be a shuffle of the high amplitude pulses into the low amplitude ones or an increase of the general noise of the signal.
 The 6 and 9 SOM clusters decomposition confirms in more detail these findings.
 During the July 20 observation there is a transition from a high amplitude to a low amplitude dominated number of pulses that is then recovered in the posterior days of observation.
-The interpretation of this change in the pulse structure as a transition from a beaming dominated radiation to a more distributed or chaotic radiation over the magnetosphere of the neutron star is an interesting possibility and can be an early indicator of a coming glitch and that a re-accommodation of the magnetic field is taking place at time scales much longer than previously expected (days).
-Independent and new observations would be required to confirm this possibility.

-\subsubsection{Glitch Day: July 22 2021 observations with A2}
+\subsubsection{Glitch Day: 2021, July 22 observations with A2}

 Unlike the continuous observations with A1, those performed with A2 suffered from short (a few seconds) interruptions due to some software/hardware limitations.
-The observations on July 22, 2021 (the day of the glitch) are divided in three parts as described in Table~\ref{tab:A2}.
+The observations on 2021 July 22 (the day of the glitch) are divided in three parts as described in Table~\ref{tab:A2}.
 The first of those observations, starting at MJD 59417.65584, is about 52 minutes after the estimated occurrence of the glitch at MJD 59417.6194(2).
 Since those three individual sub-observations contain enough pulses to make a SOM analysis we proceed to consider them individually independent.
 The results of those 6 SOM clustering studies are displayed in Fig.~\ref{fig:7-22A2}.

 To supplement the information in Table~\ref{tab:A2} for the observations with A2 discussed here, we have that in total the observation time on July 22 is 2.65~h (divided into three observations) with a total SNR of 689, while on July 20, the (2) observations added up to 3.14~h with a total SNR of 814.